Instructional Development Fund: Diversity/International Projects

 Students benefit when their teachers are enthusiastic about exploring new ideas and are actively engaged in broadening their knowledge.
-As the faculty are enriched, so ultimately are the students’ educational experiences.
-In addition to grants for course improvement focused on curriculum development and pedagogical experiments, IDF grants also encourage and support projects that are interdisciplinary in content.
-Interdisciplinary projects have as their goal the renewal of faculty members as liberal learners and/or the development of interdisciplinary partnerships.
-Although immediate curricular impact is not necessary, it is expected that ground work for future team-taught courses and/or other interactions that encourage the exchange of ideas and practices focused on enhancing diversity and international understanding between faculty members will result.
+As faculty members are enriched, so ultimately are the students’ educational experiences.
+In addition to grants for course improvement focused on curriculum development and pedagogical experiments, IDF grants also encourage and support projects that incorporate diversity and international/cultural content.
+Although immediate curricular impact is not necessary, it is expected that ground work for future courses and/or other interactions that encourage the exchange of ideas and practices focused on enhancing diversity and international understanding between faculty members will result.
 Please note that the program is not intended for use by faculty members in their quest for advanced degrees.

-• the project’s potential for enabling faculty members to develop interdisciplinary/multicultural approaches to teaching that are especially oriented to diversity; and/or
+• the project’s potential for enabling faculty members to develop approaches to teaching that are especially oriented to diversity; and/or

 • the project’s feasibility (likelihood of successful completion, justification of costs).

-“Virtual classes from Mumbai to Ithaca College” a multi-disciplinary teaching tool mounting virtual music classes with leading artists/musicians in Mumbai, India that integrates South Asia Studies, Ethnomusicology/Anthropology/Literary Studies/Communication and Culture.
+“Virtual classes from Mumbai to Ithaca College” a multi-disciplinary, multicultural teaching tool mounting virtual music classes with leading artists/musicians in Mumbai, India that integrates South Asia Studies, Ethnomusicology/Anthropology/Literary Studies/Communication and Culture.

 Eligible Budget Categories